IvanSir/IspThirdLab/README.md

 - .env.prod
 - .env.prod.db
 ### Then
-- run docker-compose -f docker-compose.prod.yml up
+- run in terminal:  docker-compose -f docker-compose.prod.yml up
 - go to http://0.0.0.0:1337 or http://127.0.0.1:1337

 ## Some screens: